CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 The management area SHOULD include at least the following security segments, which SHOULD be further subdivided depending on the security policy and the requirements specification:

-Segment (s) for IT systems responsible for authenticating and authorizing administrative communications,
+Segment (s) for IT systems responsible for the authentication and authorization of administrative communications,
 * Segment (s) for the administration of IT systems,
 * Segment (s) for monitoring and monitoring,
 * Segment (s) containing central logging including syslog server and SIEM server